centrifugal/centrifuge-dart/README.md

 **Note that using** `?format=protobuf` **is required for Centrifugo < v3 and can be skipped for later versions**.

 Centrifuge-dart uses binary Protobuf protocol internally but nothing stops you from sending JSON-encoded data over it.
+Our examples demonstrate this.

-Connect to server:
+Connect to a server:

 ```dart
 await client.connect();
 ```